blog

 There are a couple of trends to look for on Singles’ Day this year.
 More and more consumers are starting to seek out companies that stand up to their social and environmental responsibility.
 With the scrutiny that many Chinese companies are facing from regulators, JD and Alibaba are focusing more on social and environmental aspects of their brands.

 JD reported that it reduced carbon emissions by 26,000 tons during Singles’ Day events in 2021 compared to 2020.
 Alibaba has also made moves for a more socially responsible business plan.
-As Yang Guang, vice president at Alibaba, said in a press release, “We also leveraged the power of 11.11 as a platform to fulfill our social responsibility.
+As Yang Guang, vice president at Alibaba, said in a press release: “We also leveraged the power of 11.11 as a platform to fulfill our social responsibility.
 This year’s festival was a meaningful milestone as part of our commitment towards building a sustainable future.”
-We expect to see this environmental trend continue.
+We expect (and hope) to see this environmental trend continue.

 Another interesting trend in the Chinese eCommerce space is live streaming.
 Live stream shopping has taken hold on many eCommerce platforms in China.
 Influencers and celebrities often promote products directly on these live streams, while providing viewers with the opportunity to buy the items.
 Live streams will likely play a large role in Singles’ Day promotional strategies this year as well.

-Singles’ Day and ECommerce Brands
+Singles’ Day and eCommerce brands

-ECommerce brands that target Chinese audiences would do well to come up with a strong strategy for Singles’ Day.
-This includes stocking up on inventory, setting up deals and/or discounts, and a specialized promotional strategy.
+eCommerce brands that target Chinese audiences would do well to come up with a strong strategy for Singles’ Day.
+This includes stocking up on inventory, setting up deals and / or discounts, and a specialized promotional strategy.
 There is a great opportunity to bring in revenue during the two-week shopping spree.

 For brands that don’t target a Chinese market, however, Singles’ Day likely won’t affect sales significantly.
 The holiday occurs at the beginning of November, though, a period of time when many holiday sales are already beginning.
 So whether or not your brand is celebrating Singles’ Day, starting to put your holiday sales in order ahead of November 11 is a good idea.